thinkybeast/signup-redux/README.md

 Signup Redux is a registration flow built in React and Redux.
 New accounts are submitted to an Express server and persisted to a MongoDB database.

-To install and run locally, first ensure you have MongoDb installed and running.
+To install and run locally, first ensure you have MongoDB installed and running.

 From there, run `npm install && npm start` in both the root directory and `client` directories.